 Look for places where cool air can enter and escape.
 Common places to insulate are the roof, windows and doors.
 Roofing insulation, double glazed windows, thick curtains and draught seals are all ways you can improve home insulation.

 5. Get A HVAC Service

 While there are many ways you can prepare your air conditioner for summer yourself, a professional HVAC service is worthwhile for complete peace of mind.

 Typically we recommend that you should have your air conditioning unit serviced around once a year, depending on how much you use it and the manufacturer.
-A service will provide a strip-down of the unit, clean and/or replace the filter and coils, monitor gas levels, check airflow and ensure the heating and cooling functions are working at their best.
+A service will provide a strip-down of the aircon unit, clean or replace the filter, coil assessment, monitor gas levels, check airflow and ensure the heating and cooling functions are working at their best.